 25. What do you understand by a Temporary Table?
 Write a query to create a Temporary Table.

 A temporary table helps us store and process intermediate results.
 These temporary tables are created and can be automatically deleted when they are no longer used.
 They are very useful in places where we need to store temporary data.

 CREATE TABLE #table_name(); The below query will create a temporary table: create table #book(b_id int, b_cost int) Now, we will insert the records. insert into #book values(1,100) insert into #book values(2,232) select * from #book

 26. Explain the difference between OLTP and OLAP.

-The OLTP system often follows a decentralized planning to keep away from single points of failure.
+The OLTP system often follows decentralized planning to keep away from single points of failure.
 This system is generally designed for a large audience of end-users to perform short transactions.
-Also, queries involved in such databases are generally simple, need fast response time, and in comparison it returns only few records.
+Also, queries involved in such databases are generally simple, need fast response time, and in comparison, it returns only a few records.
 So, the number of transactions per second acts as an effective measure for those systems.

-OLAP: OLAP stands for Online Analytical Processing and it is a category of software programs that are identified by comparatively lower frequency of online transactions.
+OLAP: OLAP stands for Online Analytical Processing and it is a category of software programs that are identified by a comparatively lower frequency of online transactions.
 For OLAP systems, the efficacy computing depends highly on the response time.
 Hence, such systems are generally used for data mining or maintaining aggregated historical data, and they are usually used in multi-dimensional schemas.

 27. What do you understand by Self Join?